js2coffee/js2coffee/Readme.md

  - Tests are still plain files (`spec/*` with `input.js`+`output.coffee`) but invoked with a Mocha test runner.
 This allows us to reuse the same specs as js2coffee almost as-is.
+ - The stringifier class should be able to take an AST and produce a string output with source maps.

 [js2coffee/js2coffee]: https://github.com/js2coffee/js2coffee